-Florida Statute § 893.135(1)(a) criminalizes trafficking in cannabis.
+Florida inflicts mandatory minimum prison sentences and fines for individuals convicted of trafficking cannabis.
+Florida Statute § 893.135(1)(a) criminalizes trafficking cannabis.
 Trafficking can be committed by sale, purchase, manufacture, delivery, bringing into this state, or actual or constructive possession.
 The penalties for this felony charge are extremely serious.
 Defenses often center around whether law enforcement conducted an illegal search or seizure.
-In many of these cases your criminal defense attorney can fight the charges by filing a motion to suppress or a motion to dismiss the charges.
+In many of these cases, your criminal defense attorney can fight the charges by filing a motion to suppress or a motion to dismiss the charges.

 Marijuana Trafficking Lawyer in Brooksville, Florida

 If you are charged with any drug trafficking offense then contact an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A..
-Attorney Ashley Aulls represents clients charged with trafficking in cannabis charges in Brooksville, Hernando County, FL, or the surrounding areas of Inverness in Citrus County, Dade City or New Port Richey in Pasco County, or Bushnell in Sumter County, Florida.
+Attorney Ashley Aulls represents clients charged with trafficking in cannabis charges in Brooksville, Hernando County, or the surrounding areas of Inverness in Citrus County, Dade City, or New Port Richey in Pasco County, or Bushnell in Sumter County, Florida.
 Call (352) 593-4115 to discuss your case today.

 Information Center for Cannabis Trafficking in Florida